Cyber Security is the protection of internet-connected systems, including hardware, software and data, from cyber-attacks.

 It’s important to create a very clear communications plan at the planning stage.
 Who will be responsible for reporting potential cyber security threats and to whom?
 Then work out the chain of command from there (factoring in leave, absences and staff being off-premise).
 This chain of command becomes your critical response team and forms the backbone of the incident response plan.

-It’s crucial to get company wide buy in.
+It’s crucial to get company-wide buy-in.
 Cyber security is the responsibility of every employee within an organisation, not simply the IT Manager and team.
-It’s important that all members of staff know who to report a potential cyber security threat to and then there is a very clear chain of command from that point on.
+It’s important that all members of staff know who to report a potential cyber security threat and then there is a very clear chain of command from that point on.